 (b) The change shall be recorded as of the date of receipt by the International Bureau of the request complying with the applicable requirements.
 Where however the request indicates that the change should be recorded after another change, or after renewal of the international registration, the International Bureau shall proceed accordingly.

+(c) Where a change in ownership is recorded following a request presented by the new owner pursuant to subparagraph (1)(b)(ii) and the previous holder objects to the change in writing to the International Bureau, the change shall be considered as if it had not been recorded.
+The International Bureau shall inform both parties accordingly.

 […]